‘All hands on deck’: Schools close across Mass. to slow coronavirus spread

-BOSTON (WHDH) - Students and staff members in the Boston Public Schools are cleaning out their desks and beginning to make the transition to remote learning on their last day in class before a six week shut down due to the coronavirus emergency.
+BOSTON (WHDH) - Many students and staff members across Massachusetts cleaned out their desks and began to make the transition to remote learning as schools shut down for at least three weeks due to the coronavirus emergency.

-Many parents came to the schools to pick up laptops and other supplies so that their kids can keep up with their studies at home.
+Parents and guardians stopped by the schools Monday to pick up laptops and other supplies so their children can keep up with their studies at home.

 For now, teachers will be posting lessons online and providing worksheets for kids to pick up in central locations like YMCAs and community centers.